kabirbose/ccna-labs/README.md

-# CCNA Lab Assignments
-Following Jeremy's IT Lab CCNA Course.
-Completing each lab.
+Completing CCNA lab assignments from Jeremy's IT Lab.